Jam00ie/TechResources/Arduino/GUIDE.md

 #### Python Code
 * Python can also send and recieve messages through the serial port using the [PySerial](https://pyserial.readthedocs.io/en/latest/) library
-* To install this library, follow steps 2.1 and 2.2 [here](https://github.com/IdeasClinicUWaterloo/Technologies-Utilized-for-Idea-s-Clinic-Challenges/blob/IdeasClinicUWaterloo-patch-1/Machine_Learning/Machine_Vision_Guide.md), and then run ```pip install pyserial```
+* To install this library, follow the steps in this [Getting Started with Python Guide](https://github.com/IdeasClinicUWaterloo/Technologies-Utilized-for-Idea-s-Clinic-Challenges/blob/main/Python/Getting_Started_with_Python.md), and then run ```pip install pyserial```
 * [Python code to communicate with Arduino](./Sample_Code/ArduinoToPython.py), to be used with an Arduino running the code above
 * You will likely need to close the serial monitor in your Arduino IDE in order to run this code